villekf/OMEGA-doc/docs/source/technical.rst

 Time steps are handled similarly to LMF.
 Sinograms are created during the data load when using ASCII data.

-ROOT data import is handled in a C++ MEX-file.
+ROOT data import is handled in a C++ MEX-file or through C++ library file in Python.
 Unlike LMF, ROOT has three different MEX-versions.
 One uses the “traditional” C MEX-interface (`GATE_root_matlab_C.cpp <https://github.com/villekf/OMEGA/blob/master/source/GATE_root_matlab_C.cpp>`_) and is intended for MATLAB version 2018b and earlier, the second uses